Adobe Target VEC Helper Extension Update You Need to Know

 Other posts you might be interested in:

-Cracking the Code of Adobe Target Profile Scripts
+Adobe Target Profile Scripts Explained

 Adobe Target Profile Scripts.
 These scripts allow you to profile how different customer segments interact with your website to improve the customer experience.
 Adobe Target Profile Scripts can be used to segment customers by their location, device type, or purchase history.